dcm4che/dcm4chee-arc-cs/docs/networking/model/fktdefs/storage.rst

 Series record in the data base may

 * not be updated at all,
-* supplemented with attributes from the new received object, not included in the existing record,
+* be supplemented with attributes from the new received object, not included in the existing record,
-* additionally also overwrite existing attributes by different values of the attributes in the new received object,
+* be additionally overwritten by different values of the attributes in the new received object,
-* completely replaced by the extracted values from the new received object.
+* be completely replaced by the extracted attributes from the new received object.

 The Storage AE may also associate a configured *Access Control ID* to a received study.
 Query/Retrieve AEs can be configured to only provide access to data and objects of studies, which associated *Access Control ID* matches one